 Transportation: This position requires traveling.

-Personal vehicles are required for transportation to and from jobsites that are frequently out of town.
-Airplane travel will be used for projects in states outside of Minnesota, Wisconsin, Iowa, South Dakota, and North Dakota (based on feasibility).
+Personal vehicles are required for transportation to and from job sites that are frequently out of town.
+Airplane travel will be used for projects in states outside of Minnesota, Wisconsin, Iowa and South Dakota (based on feasibility).

-Overnight stays at jobsites may be required for projects that are more than 70 miles from our office.
+Overnight stays at job sites may be required for projects that are more than 100 miles from our office.

 Rotation of project assignments from in town to out of town will be used as much as possible.